Alejogb1/job-board/blog-data/how-can-cmake-subprojects-be-built-using-different-toolchains.md

 id: "how-can-cmake-subprojects-be-built-using-different-toolchains"
 ---

-Alright, let's talk toolchains with cmake subprojects, something I've definitely navigated a few times, especially back when we were migrating our embedded systems build to a more modular approach.
-The basic problem, as you've probably encountered, isn't *if* you can use different toolchains—cmake, thankfully, provides the mechanisms—but *how* to do it gracefully and consistently.
+, let's talk toolchains with cmake subprojects, something I've definitely navigated a few times, especially back when we were migrating our embedded systems build to a more modular approach.
+The basic problem, as you've probably encountered, isn't _if_ you can use different toolchains—cmake, thankfully, provides the mechanisms—but _how_ to do it gracefully and consistently.
 The trick lies in understanding how cmake manages build configurations, especially when dealing with external projects included through `add_subdirectory`.
 The first, and probably most common, approach involves leveraging cmake toolchain files.

 A toolchain file, for those not overly familiar, is essentially a script that tells cmake about the compiler, linker, archiver, and related tools needed to build for a specific platform or target.
 We're not just talking about `gcc` vs `clang` here; we could be dealing with cross-compilation scenarios where you're building on an x86_64 host for, say, an arm-based embedded system.
 Now, the key here is to avoid setting global toolchain options, which is where many trips up.
 You want to define those on a per-subproject basis.